jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   - **tax form** means a form or document a taxpayer is required by a tax law— (a) to complete; and
     (b) to provide to a person other than the Commissioner
-  - **tax law** means—
+  - **tax law** —
+    (a) means—
-    (a) a provision of an Inland Revenue Act other than the Unclaimed Money Act 1971, or an Act that such an Inland Revenue Act replaces:
+      (i) a provision of an Inland Revenue Act other than the Unclaimed Money Act 1971, or an Act that such an Inland Revenue Act replaces:
-    (b) an Order in Council or a regulation made under another tax law:
+      (ii) an Order in Council or a regulation made under another tax law:
-    (c) a non-disputable decision:
+      (iii) a non-disputable decision; and
+    (b) includes,—
-    (d) in relation to an obligation to provide a tax return or a tax form, also includes a provision of the Accident Rehabilitation and Compensation Insurance Act 1992 or a regulation made under that Act or the Accident Insurance Act 1998 or a regulation made under that Act or the Accident Compensation Act 2001 or a regulation made under that Act
+      (i) in relation to an obligation to provide a tax return or a tax form, a provision of the Accident Rehabilitation and Compensation Insurance Act 1992, the Accident Insurance Act 1998, or the Accident Compensation Act 2001, or a regulation made under any of those Acts:
+      (ii) when the Commissioner is acting as agent for the Accident Compensation Corporation, a provision of the Accident Compensation Act 2001 that treats a levy as if it were a tax
   - **tax paid** is defined in section 120C for the purposes of Part 7
   - **tax payable** is defined in section 120C for the purposes of Part 7
   - **tax position** means a position or approach with regard to tax under 1 or more tax laws, including without limitation a position or approach with regard to—